Scanian War: Swedish–Brandenburger War

-In December 1674, Louis XIV of France called upon Sweden to invade Brandenburg.
+In December 1674, Louis XIV called upon Sweden to invade Brandenburg.
 Wrangel advanced into the Uckermark, a region on the Brandenburg–Pomeranian frontier, securing quarters for his forces until the weather would permit him to turn westwards to Hanover.
 Frederick William I, Elector of Brandenburg received the news in the Rhine valley, and turned northeast to confront Wrangel.
 On 18 June (OS) or 28 June (NS) the armies met in the Battle of Fehrbellin.

 The Fehrbellin affair was a mere skirmish, with actual casualties amounting to fewer than 600 men on each side—but it was a defeat by a numerically inferior force from a territory for which Sweden had little regard.
 As a result of this defeat, Sweden appeared vulnerable, encouraging neighbouring countries that had suffered invasion by Sweden in the prior Swedish campaigns to join in the Scanian War.
 Wrangel retreated to Swedish Demmin.

 When the United Provinces initially asked for Danish–Norway support against the French and their allies in the Franco-Dutch War, Danish–Norwegian King Christian V wanted to join them, and go to war with Sweden immediately to recapture the historically Danish provinces of Scania and Halland.
 Count Peder Griffenfeld, an influential royal adviser, advised against it, and instead advocated a more pro-France policy.
 But when the numerically superior Swedes lost the Battle of Fehrbellin on 28 June 1675, it was the first such defeat of Swedish forces since the Thirty Years' War.
 Christian V saw his chance, and overcoming Griffenfeld's opposition, attacked.